Rockypocky77/ChancifySATPrep/sat3.md

 Both passages agree that

-A) AI should completely replace physicians
+A) AI should largely replace physicians
 B) AI can analyze medical images effectively
 C) AI is perfect
-D) human physicians never make mistakes
+D) human physicians rarely make mistakes

 Passage 2's main concern about training data is that